operand/agency/site/_articles/messaging.md

 If you send a message to an existent agent, but specify a non-existent action, you will receive an `error` message in response.

-Broadcasts which specify a non-existent action are silently ignored.
+If you send a _broadcast_ that specifies a non-existent action, agents will silently ignore the error.